visualpharm/Lunacy/docs/index_updated.md

 <br>

 We have alternative options to icons download.
 With these options, you get the icons right into your app of any scale via <b>HTML</b>.
-Press the <b>HTML</b> button from the editor screen and a screen with HTML options will come up:
+To get started click on the <b>HTML</b> button from the editor screen:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/editor_main_start_html.png'>